BankAmericard® credit card

-The key to BankAmericard’s appeal is its one-two punch of a lengthy interest-free introductory period and the fee-free transfer from another card.
+The key to BankAmericard’s appeal is its one-two punch of a lengthy interest-free introductory period and the low fee for transfers from another card.
 The card now offers similar introductory balance transfer terms as Chase Slate, long considered a top choice among balance transfer cards.

 If you don’t need to transfer a high-interest balance, there really is no compelling reason for you to apply for this credit card.
 It doesn’t have much in the way of rewards or perks.
 BankAmericard also charges a 3% foreign transaction fee, so it’s not a good choice for overseas spending.